Streamlining tracking number creation: more numbers and fewer mistakes

 There was a valid concern from stakeholders: the destination number was used to pre-populate the area code during number selection.
 Moving it later risked breaking that logic.

-To evaluate the tradeoff, I pulled Looker data and found that ~85% of accounts had only one destination number.
+To evaluate the tradeoff, I used Looker and found that ~85% of accounts had only one destination number.
 FullStory also showed users changed the area code input only 1.5% of the time.
 Thus, we safely pre-populated area code from account data while keeping manual override.

 Visual platform library to drive discovery